erred/uva-rp2/report/proposal.md

-The goal of this research is to produce a translation layer acting as a SOCKS server and TURN client, handling protocol translations and the TURN protocol's permissions system, offering a way to leverage TURN relays as proxies for a wide range of existing tools.
+The goal of this research is to produce a translation layer acting as a SOCKS server and TURN client, handling protocol translations and the TURN protocol's permissions system, offering a way to leverage TURN relays as proxies for a wide range of existing tools, many of which only understand SOCKS.

 - How can the translation layer be implemented?
+  As a forwarding proxy and using the TURN relay to make arbitrary connections, and/or as a reverse shell using the TURN relay as a known whitelisted endpoint.
 - What are the applications and limitations of the translation layer?
 - What can be done by firewalls and TURN relays to prevent abuse of proxying?
+  For operators of TURN relays this means its use as an "open" proxy beyond the original planned scope, typically SIP or WebRTC, and for firewall operators this means its use in bypassing any controls the firewall was intended to enforce.

 ## Related Work